rogaha/www.docker.io/_pages/getting-started.md

 ## What can you build?

-These are just two example of what people have already build some cool stuff with Docker.
+Here are just two examples of some cool stuff people have already built with Docker.
 For the full list, head
     over to the [community page]({% url 'community' %}#anchor-3)

 * #### [Redis in Docker](http://www.johnmcostaiii.net/2013/installing-redis-on-docker/)